Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Therefore, instead of creating a command the standard way by decorating an async function, groups are created by using :class:`.app_commands.Group`.

-This class is customisable by subclassing and passing in any relevant fields at inheritance:
+This class is customisable by subclassing and passing in any relevant fields in the class constructor:

 .. code-block:: python